 April 2018.
 The bridge has a pedestrian walkway, so naturally I decided to include it in my walking route to The Imperial City.
 There was very little foot traffic that afternoon, though the constant flow of buzzing cars and bikes certainly compensated for that.

 April 2018.
 It’s at night that you really start to feel The Perfume’s romance and charm.
 I caught a wonderful sunset one evening from a deserted spot of grassland near the night market.
 It literally felt like an explosion of color; the lights on the bridge coming on as people gradually filtered down to the banks to snack and chat.

-Check out more 5s from the Vietnamese city of Hue.
+Check out more of my articles from the Vietnamese city of Hue.

 Like these?
-I’ve written many more articles from all around Vietnam.
+I’ve written many more pieces from all around Vietnam.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.